Expert with Clustering: Hierarchical Online Preference Learning Framework: Experiments

 \textbf{Baselines.} Our approach is benchmarked against a selection of well-established baseline algorithms. \jhedit{\textit{Follow-the-Leader (FTL)} predicts the future actions based on historically rewarding choices.
 The \textit{Linear Upper Confidence Bound (LinUCB)} algorithm adapts the upper confidence bound method for linear payoffs, optimizing the trade-off between exploring new actions and exploiting known ones. \textit{Oracle Follow-the-Leader (Oracle FTL)} always chooses the historically optimal option.
 The \textit{Oracle Cluster} algorithm makes predictions using precise cluster assignments to incorporate collective behaviors within a user's group for decision-making.
-Lastly, \textit{Oracle $\boldsymbol{\theta}_{i}$} leverages a perfect understanding of user preferences and behaviors to anticipate the most likely user action.
-These baselines range from simple historical action-based strategies to complex models that assume complete knowledge of user behaviors or preferences.}
+Lastly, \textit{Oracle $\boldsymbol{\theta}_{i}$} leverages a perfect understanding of user preferences and behaviors to anticipate the most likely user action. }